Preventing Burnout: Building Resilience & Healthy Self-Care Practices

 Presented by Arianna Galligher, LISW-S

-Evaluations will be distributed within 24 hours.
-Evaluation must be completed to receive CE credits.
+Evaluations will be distributed within 24 hours after the training via email.
+You will receive a link where you can submit the completed evaluation.
+Evaluations must be completed to receive CE credits.
 Certificates will be available to download once the once the evaluation is received.

 We strive to host inclusive, accessible events that enable all individuals, including individuals with disabilities, to engage fully.
 You may request an accommodation or inquire about accessibility as part of the Zoom registration process.
 Please contact us at firstname.lastname@example.org should you need further assistance.